chives-network/chivesweave/http_iface_docs.md

 - **Method**
   GET
 - **URL Parameters**
-  [Pageid] : The page of the whole blocks, pageid begin with 1, mean the first page in descending order, value from 1 ~ int(CurrentHeight/BlockNumber)
+  [Pageid] : The page of the whole blocks, pageid begin with 1, mean the first page in descending order, value from 1 ~ int(CurrentHeight/BlockNumber).
-  [BlockNumber] : how many blocks your want to fetch per page, value from 1 ~ 100
+  [BlockNumber] : how many blocks your want to fetch per page, value from 1 ~ 100.
 - **Examples**
   `/blocklist/300/100`
 - **Use Cases**
-  Blockchain Explorers, Wallets, and More
+  Blockchain Explorers, Wallets, and More.

 ## GET block via height